 Figure 3: Funnel plots

-Meta Regression / Covariates
+Meta Regression and Multilevel modelling

 As discussed in the introduction, previous research has indicated that the effect of ketamine may be modified by age and sex.
 For our studies, while we found a positive relation between the standardized mean difference and the percentage of females in the studies this was not statistically significant, and not find any significant covariates in a meta regression.
 This is likely due to the baseline sample characteristics of our studies being quite similar; for the most part, they worked with population samples of similar mean ages and sexes.
 If there were extreme differences between the study populations in the covariate in question, its effect would be much more pronounced.
 Likewise, we found no significant relation between the standardized mean difference and the publication year, nor the amount of ketamine doses in the intervention of each study.
 These meta-regressions are visualised in Figure 4.